Holly Sonders Goes Pantsless In A Red T-Shirt While Sorting Through Lingerie

 In the racy pic, Holly looked smoking hot as she opted to go pantsless in nothing but a red t-shirt.
 The oversized top featured short sleeves that showed off her lean arms.
 It also clung to her busty chest.

-The garment fell high over her muscular thighs and curved over her round booty.
+The garment fell high over her toned thighs and curved over her round booty.
 Although she rocked a laid back look, she still added a bit of glam by sporting a pair of large, gold hoop earrings.

 Holly squatted down with her thighs apart for the shot.
 Her knees were bent and her back was arched as she pushed her chest outward and looked up to give a sultry stare into the camera.
 She held a nude bra in one hand as the other ran her fingers through her hair.